aparna32/Amazon-Ops_Dashboard/README.md

 README.md

-📥 How to Use
+How to Use

-Option 1 – Download the PBIX
+Option 1: Download the PBIX

-Navigate to /powerbi and download Amazon_Ops_Dashboard.pbix to view the full report in Power BI Desktop.
+Navigate to the /powerbi folder and download Amazon_Ops_Dashboard.pbix to view the complete report in Power BI Desktop.

-Option 2 – Rebuild the Report
+Option 2: Rebuild the Report

-Import the CSV files, recreate the model relationships, and add the DAX measures provided.
+Import the CSV files from the /data folder, recreate the relationships described above, and add the DAX measures included in this README.

-🚀 Potential Enhancements
+Future Enhancements

-On-Time Delivery % metric

-MoM / YTD time-series analytics
+Additional delivery performance metrics (e.g., on-time delivery rate)

+Month-over-month and year-to-date trend analysis

-Drill-through product pages
+Drill-through pages for product-level investigation

-Forecasting for delivery delays
+Forecasting models for delay probability

-Row-Level Security (RLS) scenarios
+Row-level security scenarios

-Integration with larger datasets for deeper operational modelin
+Integration with larger datasets for expanded operational reporting

+Summary

+This project demonstrates the development of a structured operational dashboard using Power BI, from data modeling through visual design and KPI creation.
+It reflects practical experience with BI tools and an understanding of core operational metrics in an e-commerce context.